 Another common off-the-clock work violation in many professions involves driving time.
 When workers drive as part of their jobs and are not paid for all of that driving and vehicle preparation time, the employer may be breaking the law by making employees work off the clock.
 While generally the time workers spend commuting to the job is not compensable, many situations arise where an employee must be paid for driving time.
 For example, if a worker must perform work at home prior to commuting to the office or first job site, the employer may have to pay for that drive time.
 Similarly, if a worker drives between jobs in the middle of the work day, the employer may be required to pay for that drive time.

 Call Us to Discuss Your Off-the-Clock Work Questions

 If your employer requires you to do off-the-clock work before or after your shift, or if you have questions about wage and hour laws, you may be able to recover unpaid wages.
-Call Hawks Quindel in Milwaukee at 414-271-8650 or in Madison at 608-257-0040 for a free wage and hour consultation.
+Call Hawks Quindel in Milwaukee at 414-271-8650 or in Madison at 608-257-0040 for a free wage and hour case evaluation.